 - Do not overmix the cheesecake batter as it will add air and result in uneven baking and can cause it to crack at the end.

-- This cheesecake is likely to crack because of the high water content (due to the addition of the coffee) but it can easily be covered with a whipped cream or chocolate ganache.
+- Even with the best preparation, this is one of those cheesecakes that does often crack, but it can easily be covered with a whipped cream or chocolate ganache.

 - Mocha Whipped Cream: Beat ½ cup heavy cream and 1 teaspoon instant espresso powder on medium speed until stiff peaks form.
 Serve over the cheesecake.